 The stereo audio DAC supports sampling rates from 8 kHz to 96 kHz and includes programmable digital filtering in the DAC path for 3D, bass, treble, midrange effects, speaker equalization, and de-emphasis for 32-kHz, 44.1-kHz, and 48-kHz rates.
 The stereo audio ADC supports sampling rates from 8 kHz to 96 kHz and is preceded by programmable gain amplifiers or AGC that can provide up to 59.5-dB analog gain for low-level microphone inputs.
-The TLV320AlC3105 provides an extremely high range of programmability for both attack (8-1,408 ms) and for decay (0.05-22.4 seconds).
+The TLV320AlC3106 provides an extremely high range of programmability for both attack (8 ms to 1408 ms) and for decay (0.05 s to 22.4 s).
 This extended AGC range allows the AGC to be tuned for many types of applications.